M3 scout car: Development

 The M3A1 Scout Car was the final development of the series.
 Primary external differences from the M3 were a widening of the body over the fenders, the removal of the rear door of the M3 and the addition of the front roller.
 Internally, the M3A1 had an improved engine and was fitted with the machine gun skate rail.
 A total of 20,918 were produced between 1939–1944.
-It was the only version to see service outside of the United States.
+It was the only version to see service outside of the United States, with the exception of Philippine Scouts in the 26th Cavalry Regiment (PS) who were issued the M2 variant before 1937.

 Variants

 The M3A1E1 Scout Car was developed to increase the range and fuel economy of the vehicle, it was powered by an 81 hp Buda-Lanova 6DT-317 six-cylinder diesel engine.
 3,340 were produced, all were sent to the Soviet Union.

 The M3A1E2 Scout Car was a version with an armored roof.

 The M3A1E3 Scout Car was an experimental version fitted with a pedestal mounted 37 mm Gun M3.

-The M3A1 Command Car was a command version, fitted with an armoured screen and additional side armor.
+The M3A1 Command Car was a command version, fitted with an armored screen and additional side armor.

-The M2 Half Track was developed from the M3A1 Scout Car by adding half tracks to the rear of the vehicle.
+The M2 Half Track was developed from the M3A1 Scout Car by adding half-tracks to the rear of the vehicle.
 The post-War BTR-40 was a Soviet development of the M3A1 Scout Car concept.

 Service

 United States

 The M3A1 was used by cavalry units of the US Army in its intended cavalry role during the North African campaign and the invasion of Sicily, being employed for reconnaissance, screening and as an armored command vehicle.
 The M3A1 was fast and reliable, making it popular with its crews.
 However, it was a major disappointment in its intended role, because of its poor off-road performance and its lack of overhead protection.
 Cavalry units were forced to supplement it with the M2 Half-Track Car and the larger M3 Half-tracks.

 Throughout 1943, most US Army units replaced the M3A1 with the M8 Greyhound armored car and the similar M20 Utility Car, although the M3A1 was retained for rear area security and convoy escort duties.
 A small number of M3A1s were employed in the Normandy campaign.
 A few M3A1s were used by the US Marine Corps in the Pacific theater, but none saw combat.

 General George Patton used an M3A1 as a command vehicle, modified with additional armor and a raised fighting compartment.

-A total of 11,401 M3A1 Scout Cars were allocated for supply to US allies under Lend-Lease, 6,987 were supplied to the British Commonwealth, 3,310 to the Soviet Union and 104 to the Chinese Nationalist Army.
-Some were also supplied to Free Belgian, Free French, Czechoslovak and Polish units.
+A total of 11,401 M3A1 Scout Cars were allocated for supply to US allies under the Lend-Lease policy; 6,987 were supplied to the British Commonwealth, 3,310 to the Soviet Union and 104 to the Chinese Nationalist Army.
+Some were also supplied to Free Belgian, Free French, Czechoslovak and Polish forces.